markr1961/SimpleBleAdvertiser/README.md

   Compiled for Lolin32 Lite, but should work on nearly any ESP32 device.
   Note: not all ESP32 device libraries define "BUILDIN_LED" (GPIO22)

+A collection of HW info can be found at https://github.com/markr1961/_ESP32_dev_board_docs in the Lolin32_Lite folder.

 ## Arduino info
 Board manager:  https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
 Library: